jeffreyclu/interactive-stacking/README.md

-16. Replace `[your-google-sheet-id]` with the Sheet ID from your Google Sheet URL (see screenshot below) and replace `[your-google-developer-API-key]` with the API key generated in step 12.
+18. In the `.env` file, replace `[your-google-sheet-id]` with the Sheet ID from your Google Sheet URL (see screenshot below) and replace `[your-google-developer-API-key]` with the API key generated in step 12.
 Save and close the `.env` file.
 ![Sheet ID Screenshot](https://raw.githubusercontent.com/jeffreyclu/interactive-stacking/master/README.assets/Screen%20Shot%202020-10-28%20at%203.23.11%20PM.png)

-17. In the terminal window, run the command `npm install` to install all required packages.
+19. In the terminal window, run the command `npm install` to install all required packages.
-18. In the terminal window, run the command `npm start` to start the application in Development mode.
+20. In the terminal window, run the command `npm start` to start the application in Development mode.
-19. Visit http://localhost:3000 to view the app.
+21. Visit http://localhost:3000 to view the app.
-20. Make changes to `src/App.js` and watch the changes live in the browser.
+22. Make changes to `src/App.js` and watch the changes live in the browser.
-21. To build and serve the app, run the command `npm run server` to build and serve the application in Production mode.
+23. To build and serve the app, run the command `npm run server` to build and serve the application in Production mode.

 ##  Available Scripts